sadra-hatami/CSS-Encyclopedia-Website/README.md

 If this project helped you, please consider giving it a ⭐ on GitHub.

-Your support helps improve future educational projects.
+Your support encourages future educational projects and open-source development.

 ---